RoikkuTo/rtmp-bridger/README.md

 Go to the [Release](https://github.com/RoikkuTo/rtmp-bridger/releases) section of this repository and download the RTMP-Bridger-Setup.exe (latest is recommended)

-Of course RTMP Bridger is free to use and docs are available in the [_docs_](https://github.com/RoikkuTo/rtmp-bridger/tree/main/docs) folder in english and french.
+Of course RTMP Bridger is free to use and docs are available in the [_docs_](https://github.com/RoikkuTo/rtmp-bridger/tree/main/docs) folder in english and very soon in french.

 ## Issues